Second-Year Transitional Experience Program (STEP)

 STEP Second-year Transitional Experience Program was developed to help first generation and low income first- year students transition into their second year at UC Irvine.
 STEP aims to help students with their academic and personal needs.
 Positioned between freshmen and junior year (2 years with strong academic identities) the second year is often overshadowed.
 The STEP program aims to focus on the unique needs of sophomore students with the goal of helping them to succeed and thrive at UCI.

 Housed in the Division of Undergraduate Education, the STEP program at the University of California, Irvine strives to provide academic and personal support to low income and first generation students who are in their second year of college.
-This program aims to help students with their transition through UC Irvine so that they succeed and thrive.
+This program aims to help struggling sophomore students with their challenges as well as help our thriving sophomores to continue to thrive.

 To enable a successful transition through UC Irvine and help students to succeed and thrive.